MicrosoftDocs/azure-devops-yaml-schema/content/jobs-job-strategy.md

 #### Build on multiple platforms

-This example uses a `matrix` job strategy to build a on multipl platforms.
+This example uses a `matrix` job strategy to build on multiple platforms.

 ```yaml
 # Build NodeJS Express app using Azure Pipelines